10 Best Countries for Remote Workers in Europe

 Best places to live in Switzerland as a remote worker:

 - Zurich: the biggest and wealthiest city in Switzerland, this place is archetypically Swiss.
-Regularly voted as one of the most liveable cities on the planet, Zurich is clean, efficient and surprisingly bohemian.
+Regularly voted as one of the most liveable cities on the planet, Zurich is clean, efficient and surprisingly bohemian and boasts some amazing neighborhoods.
 See apartments in Zurich.

 - Basel: famous for art, architecture, museums and galleries, this place is an artsy hub.
 Diminutive Basel feels more like a town than a city, and it’s alarmingly easy to feel at home here.